uzxmx/resources/docs/src/make.md

 ### Variable expansion

 ```
+# This is wrong, it means `$f`oo.
 $foo

+Below the two forms are equivalent.
 $(foo)
 ${foo}
 ```

-All the forms are equivalent.

 ### Automatic variables